brendanhay/amazonka/amazonka-codepipeline/README.md

 You can work with pipelines by calling:

--   CreatePipeline, which creates a uniquely-named pipeline.
+-   < CreatePipeline>, which creates a uniquely-named pipeline.
--   DeletePipeline, which deletes the specified pipeline.
+-   < DeletePipeline>, which deletes the specified pipeline.
--   GetPipeline, which returns information about a pipeline structure.
+-   < GetPipeline>, which returns information about a pipeline structure.
--   GetPipelineState, which returns information about the current state of the stages and actions of a pipeline.
+-   < GetPipelineState>, which returns information about the current state of the stages and actions of a pipeline.
--   ListPipelines, which gets a summary of all of the pipelines associated with your account.
+-   < ListPipelines>, which gets a summary of all of the pipelines associated with your account.
--   StartPipelineExecution, which runs the the most recent revision of an artifact through the pipeline.
+-   < StartPipelineExecution>, which runs the the most recent revision of an artifact through the pipeline.
--   UpdatePipeline, which updates a pipeline with edits or changes to the structure of the pipeline.
+-   < UpdatePipeline>, which updates a pipeline with edits or changes to the structure of the pipeline.

 Pipelines include /stages/, which are which are logical groupings of